CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     var houseNo: Int; { get }
 ```

 After running the same command we can see a syntax error at the declaration of houseNo variable.
-That's the error Xcode would show as soon as it type checks the source file.
+That is the error Xcode would show as soon as it type checks the source file.

 ```
 ...